Table of Contents

-Rectal contrast helps in better visualization of colonic pathologies, such as:
+Rectal contrast facilitates visualization of colonic pathologies, such as:

 - Inflammatory changes

-For instance, contrast use is not required in suspected intra-abdominal hemorrhage, while it is required in suspected parenchymal pathologies.
-A patient with suspected bowel obstruction might need both oral and rectal contrast.
+For example, contrast use is not required in case of suspected intra-abdominal hemorrhage, while contrast is required in suspected parenchymal pathologies.
+Patient with suspected bowel obstruction might need oral and rectal contrast.

-Impact of Emergency Abdominal Computed Tomography on the Management Plan
+Impact of Emergency Abdominal CT on the Management Plan

-A CT scan of the abdomen reveals a significant pathology in up to two-thirds of the cases presenting with an acute abdomen.
-The most commonly identified pathology on an emergency abdominal CT scan is used to detect the most common pathologies including inflammatory, infectious, and obstructive diseases.
+CT scan of the abdomen reveals a significant pathology in up to two-thirds of the patients presenting with an acute abdomen.
+An emergency abdominal CT scan is used to detect the most common pathologies including inflammatory, infectious, and obstructive diseases.

-It is estimated that after a CT scan of the abdomen, no intervention is needed in half of the cases, while surgical intervention is needed only in one-fourth of the cases; therefore, the emergency CT scans of the abdomen helps in the management plan of the patient and are indicated in hemodynamically stable patients presenting with an acute abdomen in the emergency.
+After a CT scan of the abdomen, no intervention is needed in one- half of the patients, while surgical intervention is needed n one-fourth of the patients.
+Therefore, emergency CT scans of the abdomen facilitate the management of patients and are indicated in hemodynamically stable patients presenting with an acute abdomen.

-Multiple detector computed tomography (MD-CT) scans of the abdomen are beneficial in the emergency setting.
-This technique is faster than conventional CT scans and produces images of better quality.
+Multiple detector computed tomography (MD-CT) scans of the abdomen are beneficial in an emergency setting.
+MD-CT is faster than conventional CT and produces images of better quality.

-The diagnostic quality of MD-CT in the small bowel and colonic pathologies is excellent and is comparable to magnetic resonance imaging (MRI).
-The terminal ileum is usually better visualized compared to the rest of the small bowel.
-In one study, approximately 95% of the patients with confirmed positive colonic pathology had an abnormal MD-CT scan of the colon.
-It also accurately detects fistulas, extraintestinal abscesses, and enlarged lymph nodes.
+The diagnostic quality of MD-CT in pathologies of the small bowel and colon is excellent and comparable to magnetic resonance imaging (MRI).
+The terminal ileum is usually better visualized compared with the rest of the small bowel.
+In one study, approximately 95% of the patients with confirmed colonic pathology had an abnormal MD-CT scan of the colon.
+MD-CD also facilitates accurate detection of fistulas, extraintestinal abscesses, and enlarged lymph nodes.